Pablo-Ivan/Diplomacy/README.md

 # Diplomacy
-The Academic App for the Future Schools.
+The Academic App for the Future School.